Precious Adams: Career

-Adams is currently a dancer with the English National Ballet.
+Adams was formerly a dancer with the English National Ballet.
 She joined the English National Ballet in 2014 and was promoted to First Artist in 2017.
 In January 2018, Adams won the Emerging Dancer Competition.

 In 2017, Adams was invited to take part in the Kenneth MacMillan – A National Celebration at the Royal Opera House, dancing the Calliope Rag in Elite Syncopations with dancers from The Royal Ballet and Northern Ballet.
 She has also danced the Chosen One in Pina Bausch’s Le Sacre du printemps (The Rite of Spring), Stepsister Edwina in Christopher Wheeldon’s Cinderella and a lead sylph in La Sylphide.

 In September 2018, Adams announced that she would no longer perform on stage while wearing pink tights, instead wearing brown tights to match her skin tone.
 She received criticism from within the ballet industry for her decision, but was supported by the director of the English National Ballet, Tamara Rojo.

 Adams was named as one of the BBC 100 Women, a list of 100 inspiring and influential women from around the world, for 2019.

 In 2020, Adams participated in Misty Copeland's fundraiser, Swans for Relief, by dancing The Swan, in light of the impacts of the COVID-19 coronavirus pandemic on the dance community.
 The fund will go to participating dancers' companies and other related relief funds.
 She was also promoted to junior soloist that year.

+Adams was promoted to Soloist in 2022 and to First Soloist in 2024.
+She left English National Ballet for The Australian Ballet in January 2026, joining the latter company as a Senior Artist.